The Bennett Lab at McGill

-I believe that graduate training is one of the most important tasks of a professor, and I tend to invest a lot of time and energy in my students.
-I am thus very selective in choosing students.
+Graduate training is one of the most important tasks of a professor, and I tend to invest a lot of time and energy into students in my lab.
+I am thus very selective when it comes to choosing students.
 I work hard to provide my students with mentoring and advice, space to work, equipment, funding, connections to the broader world of ecology, and a positive lab community.
 In turn, I expect my students to take an active role in their education and to work hard to do the best work they can do and to make a contribution to ecology, to the lab, and to society.
-While I spend considerable time with my students, I do not assign topics or projects.
-Instead, I plan to invest a considerable amount of time helping each student discover their interest and develop their own research questions.
-While the independent development of a research question can be quite stressful for some students, my opinion is that it is well worth it for the ownership students feel in their projects as a result.
+In other words: I put a lot of energy into your training and I expect you to do the same.
+If you work hard and are a good lab citizen, you will reap benefits.

 ________________________________________________________________________________________________________